• Skip to primary navigation

 Taurus Spectrum Review Update:

-I’ve had the Taurus Spectrum for a while now, and I admittedly don’t shoot it that often.
-Since I’ve had it I’ve only brought it to the range on a few different occasions.
-It kind of sucks to shoot, for me anyway.
+I’ve had the Taurus Spectrum for a while now, and I admittedly don’t shoot it that often because it is not very good and it is hard for me to shoot with my massive hands.

 Part of the problem I’ve had is the trigger guard is just too small for my sausage sized fingers and my trigger finger actually gets beat up a bit.
 If you keep reading this past the update, you’ll understand why.
 But, suffice it to say that it’s not my favorite gun to shoot.